 3) Warmer Vapor

-You’ll be blowing out the biggest clouds among your friends!
-But probably not best to do at the office.
+You’ll be blowing out huge clouds!
+But cloud chaser vaping is probably not best to do at the office.
 The flavor is intense, yet so smooth — once you have tried sub-ohm vaping, it’s nearly impossible to return back to any other type of vaping.
+Sub ohm vapers swear by it!

 Approaches to Sub-Ohm Vaping